Altinn/altinn-studio-docs/content/api/_index.en.md

 ### Application Users

-A list of common tasks for an application user:
+Common tasks for an application user:

 - Query instances for themselves or a party they can represent (instance owner).
 - Create an application instance.